-This is the first time that modern workplaces are catering to four very different generations and battling a pandemic!
+This is the first time that modern workplaces are catering to four very different generations.

 This is a difficult situation for managers who need to understand the thinking and behaviours of the various generations to know how best to manage them.

 An article in the Harvard Business Review tells us:

 So what might really matter at work are not actual differences between generations, but people’s beliefs that these differences exist.
 These beliefs can get in the way of how people collaborate with their colleagues and have troubling implications for how we people are managed and trained.